 Welcome to the eBay Features Guide

 The eBay Features Guide is your first resource for understanding how to work with eBay APIs and the eBay Developers Program.
-The information provided here is intended to help you plan your web application by introducing the application development process, and describing the features and functionality that are available through eBay's web services.
+The information provided here is intended to help you plan your application by introducing the application development process, and describing the features and functionality that are available through eBay's APIs.

 How this Documentation is Organized

-For more specific information about eBay's APIs, see the API References.
-Each set of API-specific reference pages includes a guide to making a call, tutorials, release notes, a Users Guide and a Call Reference.
-You can find links to all of the API References at the Documentation & Tools Center on the eBay Developers Program site.
+For more specific information about individual eBay APIs, see the API Call Reference documentation.
+Each set of API-specific reference pages includes a guide to making a call, release notes, and tutorials.

 This documentation is updated for each release (see The eBay Developers Program Release Cycle).
 The release number for each API appears in the release notes and at the top of each page of the API's Call Reference.